Email can be the lifeline of a business – a way to communicate with your customers and advertise your products straight to their inboxes.

 - Keep your website software up-to-date: WordPress is one of the most commonly used and therefore most commonly targeted software, you must ensure that it is kept up-to-date, especially all of the plug-ins that you use.

 - Use a password manager and unique passwords for each site: This prevents your credentials from being used if a site that you have a login to is compromised.

 - Protect your any forms used for email or for sign-ups with anti-bot mechanisms like reCAPTCHA: This will ensure that automation cannot poison your forms and the resultant data.

 - Confirm all email addresses via opt-in/activation links: Send a verification email that must be clicked to activate.
 This prevents any automation that slips through any anti-bot mechanisms from signing-up 3rd party email addresses.

-Are you running your own mail servers and would like to use Abusix’s Blocklist as an additional layer of defense to protect our users from spam, malware and other email-related threats?
-Start your free trial today to see what Abusix Mail Intelligence can do for you.
+Are you running your own mail servers and would like to use Abusix’s blocklist as an additional layer of defense to protect our users from spam, malware and other email-related threats?
+Start your free trial today to see what our suite of blocklists can do for you.